 Terms and Conditions

-This website is issued in the UK by Guinness Global Investors the Guinness Asset Management Ltd, authorised and regulated by the Financial Conduct Authority (FCA registered company number 223077).
+This website is issued in the UK by Guinness Global Investors which is a trading name of Guinness Asset Management Ltd which is authorised and regulated by the Financial Conduct Authority (FCA registered company number 223077).

 Guinness Asset Management provides investment products for professional and private investors, which include:

-- A range of long-only open-ended funds (sub-funds within an OEIC that is incorporated in Ireland and authorised and supervised by the Central Bank of IrelInvestor Rights A summary of investor rights in English is availableand, which operates under EU legislation).
+- A range of long-only open-ended funds (sub-funds within an OEIC that is incorporated in Ireland and authorised and supervised by the Central Bank of Ireland which operates under EU legislation).
 The Funds are approved by the Financial Conduct Authority for sale in the UK.

 - A discretionary-managed Enterprise Investment Scheme (EIS Service) investing in EIS-qualifying companies.
 The Service comprises a range of investment themes which can be accessed by investors via a sequence of dated “offerings”.